stylextv/gsigns/README.md

 ```bash
 {ARGUMENT1:VALUE1,ARGUMENT2:VALUE2,ARGUMENT3:VALUE3, ...}
 ```
-It is important that their is no space between two arguments.
+It is important, that there is no space between two arguments.
 If you want to use spaces or the character `,` inside values put the value in quotes like this: `txt:"Text"` If you want to use a `"` inside the quote use: `\"` For `\` use: `\\`